 Women who have had a child with an NTD should take 4 milligrams (mg) of folic acid each day as a separate supplement at least 3 months before pregnancy and for the first 3 months of pregnancy.
 You and your ob-gyn or other obstetric care provider can discuss whether you need to supplement with more than 400 micrograms daily.

 Iron is used by your body to make the extra blood that you and your fetus need during pregnancy.
 Women who are not pregnant need 18 mg of iron per day.
 Pregnant women need more, 27 mg per day.
 This increased amount is found in most prenatal vitamins.

 In addition to taking a prenatal vitamin with iron, you should eat iron-rich foods such as beans, lentils, enriched breakfast cereals, beef, turkey, liver, and shrimp.
-You also should eat foods that help your body absorb iron, including orange juice, grapefruit, strawberries, broccoli, and peppers.
+You should also eat foods that help your body absorb iron, including oranges, grapefruit, strawberries, broccoli, and peppers.

 Calcium is a mineral that builds your fetus’s bones and teeth.
 Women who are age 18 or younger need 1,300 mg of calcium per day.
 Women who are 19 or older need 1,000 mg per day.

 Milk and other dairy products, such as cheese and yogurt, are the best sources of calcium.
 If you have trouble digesting milk products, you can get calcium from other sources, such as broccoli, fortified foods (cereals, breads, and juices), almonds and sesame seeds, sardines or anchovies with the bones, and dark green leafy vegetables.
 You can also get calcium from calcium supplements.

 Vitamin D works with calcium to help the fetus’s bones and teeth develop.
 Vitamin D is also essential for healthy skin and eyesight.
 All women, pregnant or not, need 600 international units of vitamin D a day.